5 Natural Ways to Prevent Weed & Grass From Growing

 Prior to planting and seeding, the first step is to make sure you get rid of any existing grass, weed, and roots in the garden bed.
 Typically, the best time to do this is during Spring.
 Not every gardener believes in tilling the soil but if you are one of those that does then this is a great time to take out anything that could potentially sprout into new grass shoots.

 Soil tilling can be a labor-intensive process.
 You can get a good workout from doing it but if you are working with a medium to large-sized garden bed or lawn then we would highly recommend you use an electric cultivator or aerator to ease the physical workload.

-This method should be used with caution as the application of salt or vinegar will change the salinity of the soil.
+Use this method with caution as the application of salt or vinegar will change the salinity level of the soil.
 To make salt solution, dissolve 1 part salt into 8 parts water.
 White vinegar typically already comes in a distilled solution (around five percent) so won’t need the addition of water.
 Once the solution is ready, put it into a spray bottle and apply it directly onto the unwanted weed or grass.
 It may also help to add a few squirts of dish soap to the solution.

 Natural Pest Management

 This might be a good time to tackle any pest issues in the backyard.
 Common garden pests may include flies, ants, fleas, and roaches.
 Once the grass and weed are killed off, you can start growing plants that act as natural repellents to these pests.
 Examples include: bay leaves, basil, citronella grass, and crown imperial.

 Published on November 30, 2016 by Sam Choan.